MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/backlogs-boards-plans.md

 ::: moniker-end

-With list backlogs, you can quickly develop your project plan, group and organize work, and make bulk updates on selected work items.
+With list backlogs, you can quickly develop your project plan, group and prioritize work, and make bulk updates on selected work items.
 With boards, you can quickly update status and fields displayed for each work item.
 ::: moniker range=">= tfs-2017"
 And with plans, you can monitor progress, deliverables, and dependencies across several teams.
 ::: moniker-end